Down Syndrome Factsheet (for Schools)

-Students with Down syndrome can have a range of abilities, and there's no way to tell at birth what they will be capable of as they grow.
-Students with DS are capable of learning and developing new skills throughout their lives.
-They simply reach goals at a different pace.
+Students with Down syndrome have a range of abilities.
+They can learn and develop new skills throughout their lives, but reach goals at a different pace.
 Remember to focus on the individual and learn firsthand about his or her capabilities and special needs.

 Be aware of any medical concerns associated with Down syndrome that are specific to your student.

 Students with Down syndrome are often enrolled in mainstream education systems and enjoy participating with peers in all kinds of classroom activities.
 Encourage physical fitness and involvement in all school activities, as well as extracurricular programs.